 If you already have eczema, there are several things you can do to try to control it:

 - Follow guidelines to limit house dust mites, especially in bedding.

 - Avoid direct contact with wool to the skin.

 - Talk to your doctor about any natural or herbal treatments.
-Some of these may make eczema worse.

 - Apply a moisturizer to your skin often.